smartdevicelink/sdl_evolution/proposals/0195-minimum-main-and-secondary-font-size.md

 ## Introduction

-This proposal is about adding parameters to `VideoStreamingCapabilities` for minimum main and secondary font size for the purpose of ensuring a sufficient and readible font size while projecting.
+This proposal is about adding parameters to `VideoStreamingCapabilities` for minimum main and secondary font size for the purpose of ensuring a sufficient and readable font size while projecting.

 ## Motivation